 To meet the Office of the President's requirements for maintaining accurate space inventory records, all reassignments of space, changes in room function, or physical alterations which cause a change in the square footage of a room must be reported in the Facilities Management System.
 All space, including any space leased by UCR, should be included in the inventory.
 Units are responsible for assigning an individual to update their space inventory (transactor) and an individual to review the changes for accuracy (reviewer).

 FMS updates are required twice per year during the fall and spring survey periods, however units are encouraged to make changes as they occur.
-Space data from FMS is used in many ways on campus including: providing data to campus systems requiring space information and campus planning and reporting such as emergency planning, planning for new buildings and major renovations.
+Space data from FMS is used in many ways on campus including: providing data to campus systems requiring space information and campus planning and reporting such as emergency planning, planning for new buildings and major renovations, and calculating the budget model’s space charge or credit.
 Changes are reviewed by Space Management for compliance with Office of the President policies.

 Space Management will perform site visits to review space on a regular basis to help ensure building floorplans are up to date as well as ensuring that coding is consistent across campus.
 Site visits will be coordinated with the Organization space management contacts.